Maryland Marijuana Laws

 Marijuana dispensaries became operational in 2017, and patients enlisted with the Commission were allowed to obtain medical marijuana.
 Two years later, Maryland's medical marijuana program skyrocketed with 18 licensed cultivators, 85 licensed dispensaries, and more than 50,000 registered qualifying patients.

 The Maryland General Assembly deliberated on three marijuana-related bills in the 2022 legislative session.
 The three bills were passed in the Maryland General Assembly and are at different stages of implementation.
 But the precursor bill was House Bill 32, which was the first recreational marijuana bill to be presented in the Maryland General Assembly and was an indicator of the readiness of Maryland residents for adult-use marijuana.
-Delegate Jazz Lewis introduced the Bill.
+Delegate Jazz Lewis introduced the bill.
 It proposed legalizing adult-use marijuana and expunging prior marijuana-related convictions.
-The Bill did not pass in the General Assembly.
-Marijuana-related bills proposed in 2022 are
+The bill did not pass in the General Assembly.
+Marijuana-related bills proposed in 2022 include the following:

 House Bill 1